 NG: No Growth; PG: Poor Growth; MG: Moderate Growth; GG: Good Growth; EG: Excellent Growth

-Characterization of four selected chromium tolerant bacterial isolates
+Characterization of four selected chromium-tolerant bacterial isolates

-Characterizedfour potential chromium tolerant bacterial strains, Bacillussp1, E. coli, Pseudomonas sp 4andStaphylococcus sp 2 with various growth conditions such as pH, temperature and substrate concentrations and the experimental results reveals that two bacterial strains i.e., Pseudomonas sp4and Staphylococcus sp 2 grown well on 400ppm of chromium containing nutrient broth medium with pH 7 at 37°C (Figures 1-3).
-These two bacterial strains have capacity to tolerate higher concentration of chromium in log phase.
+Characterized four potential chromium-tolerant bacterial strains, Bacillus sp.
+1, E. coli, Pseudomonas sp.
+4, and Staphylococcus sp.
+2 with various growth conditions such as pH, temperature, and substrate concentrations, and the experimental results reveal that two bacterial strains i.e., Pseudomonas sp.
+4 and Staphylococcus sp.
+2 grown well on 400 ppm of chromium-containing nutrient broth medium with pH 7 at 37 °C (Figures 1-3).
+These two bacterial strains can tolerate higher concentrations of chromium in the log phase.

 In another study, sixty-eight morphologically distinct Cr6+ resistant bacterial strains were isolated and their tolerance limit was determined.
-Of the 66 strains only four isolates have been found potential tolerant to elevated chromium concentration [32].
+Of the 66 strains only four isolates have been found potentially tolerant to elevated chromium concentration [32].
 In a previous study, Micrococcus sp. at pH 7.0 removed 90% of the chromium.
 Additionally, it has been found that B. licheniformis bioaccumulated lead at a rate of 0 to 1.1 mol metal/g biomass.
 Tripathi (2011) reported that B. cereus was able to bioremediate 74.5% Cr (VI) in 48 hours.

 a) |